jsemoun/BaseQuery/README.md

 ## Disclaimer

 **READ UP ON YOUR LOCAL LAWS FIRST BEFORE USING THIS PROGRAM.
-I TAKE NO RESPONSIBILITY FOR ANYTHING YOU DO WITH BASEQUERY**
+I TAKE NO RESPONSIBILITY FOR ANYTHING YOU DO WITH BASEQUERY.
+UNDEr NO SERCUMSTANCE SHOULD BASEQUERY BE USED FOR ILLEGAL PURPOSES.**